A Smaller School?

 Run of Show Best Practices

-2. Version Control Religiously: Date and number every version.
+- Version Control Religiously: Date and number every version.
 Destroy old copies.
-Nothing derails an event like outdated documents.

-3. Include Contact Information: Add phone numbers for key personnel directly on the document.
-You'll need them when things get hectic.
+- Include Contact Information: Add phone numbers for key personnel directly on the document.

-4. Color-Code by Department: Use colors to help teams quickly find their cues.
-AV in blue, catering in green, speakers in yellow.
+- Color-Code by Department: Use colors to help teams quickly find their cues.

-5. Write for Scanning, Not Reading: People glance at run of shows under pressure.
-Use short phrases, clear formatting, and lots of white space.
+- Write for Scanning, Not Reading: People glance at run of shows under pressure.
+Use short phrases and clear formatting.

-7. Distribute Strategically: Not everyone needs the full document.
-Create role-specific versions that show only relevant information.
+- Distribute Strategically: Create role-specific versions that show only relevant information.

-9. Hold a Pre-Event Briefing: Walk through the run of show with all teams 30 minutes before doors open.
-Answer questions and confirm readiness.
+- Hold a Pre-Event Briefing: Walk through the run of show with all teams 30 minutes before doors open.

-10. Archive for Future Reference: Save your final run of show with notes about what worked.
-It's gold for planning similar events.
+- Archive for Future Reference: Save your final run of show with notes.
+It’s gold for planning similar events.

 Common Run of Show Mistakes

 Underestimating Transition Time: New planners often forget that people need time to move.
-Walking from backstage to center stage takes 30 seconds.
-Switching presenters needs a minute.
 These gaps add up fast and throw off your entire timeline.

-Ignoring Technical Realities: That instant video switch you imagined?
-It might take 10 seconds.
-That wireless mic handoff?
-Could cause feedback.
-Always validate technical assumptions with your AV team before finalizing timing.
+Ignoring Technical Realities: Always validate technical assumptions with your AV team before finalizing timing.

-Skipping the Rehearsal: Reading your run of show isn't the same as running it.
-Technical rehearsals reveal timing issues, cue conflicts, and communication gaps that look fine on paper but fail in practice.
+Skipping the Rehearsal: Technical rehearsals reveal timing issues, cue conflicts, and communication gaps that look fine on paper but fail in practice.

 Final Thoughts